rehierl/metalsmith-doctoc/readme.md

 }
 ```

-## Integrated plugins
+## List of plugins

-MDT comes with the following LPs:
+MDT comes with the following LP:

 * [doctoc-default](https://github.com/rehierl/metalsmith-doctoc/tree/master/src/doctoc-default)
   is intended to be run after Markdown files have been converted into HTML files.
   It will use regular expressions to analyze these files and add id attributes
   to heading tags if needed.
-When done it will return a list of Heading objects
-  to MDT for further processing.

-These can be used by specifying their name inside options.plugins.
-Their main
-purpose though is to showcase how to implement LPs.
+It's main purpose is to showcase how to implement a

-## List of available LPs
+  pluign for MDT.

+The following plugins must be installed separately:

 * metalsmith-doctoc-jsdom
   ([npmjs](https://www.npmjs.com/package/metalsmith-doctoc-jsdom),